skghprofile/Configuring-App-Locker/Chapters/Chapter1_CreatingAppLockerSnapIn.md

 ![Microsoft Management Console](/Images/AL-img04.png)

-3. In the Add or Remove Snap-ins window, click "Group Policy Objects" in the Available snap-ins selection box and then click "Add >" in the middle of the window.
+3. In the Add or Remove Snap-ins window, click "Group Policy Objects" in the Available Snap-ins selection box and then click "Add >" in the middle of the window.

 ![Add or Remove Snap-ins window](/Images/AL-img05.png)